 What is your pricing?

-First I want to tell you what we provide.
-Our kittens come with 2 rounds of vaccinations and we have them preventatively wormed two times prior to them coming into your care.
 We also sell Genuine Siberian kittens that come to you at 12-16 weeks of age and have cared and loved these kittens and socialized them so they will be amazing family members.
 They also come with a health guarantee which is on our contract at www.siberiankittensofamerica.com/contracts/

 Some people are offering kittens on fraudulent websites for a lower price.
 These are not really Siberian kittens or these are not kittens at all and they are just scammers.
-All legitimate breeders I know charge a similar or greater price than I do, which is $1500 without breeding rights.
+All legitimate breeders I know charge a similar or greater price than I do, which is $1700 without breeding rights.

-I am a michigan licensed attorney.
 We breed and sell real Siberian TICA registered kittens, which take a lot of time and love to raise correctly.
 I tell you this so you can look me up and know I’m a real person.

 If you find a Siberian kitten for less there should be a legitimate reason, like that the kitten is older than 16 weeks old, the kitten has non breed characteristics, or it is a retired breeder or full grown cat.